emiruz/sparse-data/README.md

 A library for efficiently storing and querying categorical sparse data.

+The library is a work in progress.
+Please raise issues and contribute if you'd like.

 ## Rationale

 Frequently we are presented with a situation in which we have a large amount